Delaware Health Cuts Hurt the Neediest; Reduce Funding for SSP and other DHSS Programs

 Last week, the Joint Finance Committee approved 20 percent reductions to a number of public health programs.
 In all, the finance committee has approved $2.3 million in cuts to the Department of Health and Social Services.

-Among the programs slated to lose 20 percent is the state’s needle exchange program (Syringe Services Program), which allows drug users to turn in old syringes and get new, clean ones.
+Among the programs slated to lose 20 percent is the state’s disease prevention equipment exchange program (SSP), which allows users to turn in old equipment and get new, clean equipment.
 The goal is to limit the spread of communicable diseases.

 “It’s reducing the rate of HIV and hepatitis in the state of Delaware and that reduces overall health care costs,” said Dr. Lynn Fahey, CEO of Brandywine Counseling and Community Services, which administers the program.
 “It has a rippling effect.”

-Dr. Fahey said the needle exchange is about more than stopping the spread of disease.
+Dr. Fahey said the disease prevention equipment exchange is about more than stopping the spread of disease.
 It is also a way to get people referred for treatment and social services that can help end the cycle of addiction.

 “We’re in a time of the worst opioid crisis the country’s ever seen, and to reduce a program that can provide all these benefits, it could potentially increase the number of overdoses,” Fahey said.
 “It’s counterproductive to all the goals we have for health care.”